 Quick Facts About Car Theft in the US

-- Alaska has the highest motor vehicle theft rate in the United States.
+- California has the highest motor vehicle theft rate in the United States.

 - Car thefts have increased in America in recent years.